stvnhng/Assessments/Week-2.md

 first Guess:
 outside

-Then, past the code in your console and explain why you were right/wrong.
+Then, pass the code in your console and explain why you were right/wrong.
 The answer was undefined because nothing was called when console logged.
 If you call "text" then you would get outside because global vs local scope.

 #### 3. What is JSON?
 How does it relate to javascript objects?